hpe-storage/scod/docs/csi_driver/using.md

 #### Limitations and Considerations for the NFS Server Provisioner

-The current hardcoded limit for the NFS Server Provisioner is 20 NFS servers per Kubernetes worker node.
+The current tested and supported limit for the NFS Server Provisioner is 20 NFS servers per Kubernetes worker node.
 The NFS server `Deployment` is currently setup in a completely unfettered resource mode where it will consume as much memory and CPU as it requests.

 The two `StorageClass` parameters `nfsResourceLimitsCpuM` and `nfsResourceLimitsMemoryMi` control how much CPU and memory it may consume.
 Tests show that the NFS server consumes about 150MiB at instantiation.

+The `PVC` with "ReadWriteMany" or "ReadOnlyMany" access mode can NOT be expanded.
+If more capacity is needed, expand the "ReadWriteOnce" `PVC` backing the NFS Server Provisioner.
+This will result in inaccurate space reporting.

 The HPE CSI Driver includes a Pod Monitor to delete `Pods` that have become unavailable due to the Pod status changing to `NodeLost` or a node becoming unreachable that the `Pod` runs on.
 By default the Pod Monitor only watches the NFS Server Provisioner `Deployments`.
 It may be used for any `Deployment`.
 See [Pod Monitor](monitor.md) on how to use it, especially the [limitations](monitor.md#limitations).